 This monitor doesn't support HDR.

 Just like most TN monitors, the Dell S2417HGF has mediocre horizontal viewing angles, making it not ideal for co-op gaming.
-If you want a monitor with better viewing angles, check out the Acer Nitro RG241Y.
+If you want a monitor with better viewing angles, check out the Acer Nitro RG241Y or the Dell S2421H.

 The vertical viewing angles behave typically as in most TN monitors.
 When looking from above, the image retains its accuracy for fairly large angles but when you look from below, the image is completely inaccurate as you can also see in the video above.
 This causes the upper part of the images in many of our photos to look darker.